April 3rd, 2017

-Reasons for judgement were released today by the BC Supreme Court, Vancouver Registry, assessing damages for chronic myofascial pain and thoracic outlet syndrome following a collision.
+Reasons for judgement were released today by the BC Supreme Court, Vancouver Registry, assessing damages for chronic injuries sustained in three separate collisions.

 In today’s case (Parhar v.
 Clarke) the Plaintiff was injured in three collisions that the Defendants accepted blame for.
 She suffered chronic physical and psychological injuries as a result including thoracic outlet syndrome, chronic pain, major depression and anxiety.
 Her prognosis for further improvement was guarded.
 In assessing non-pecuniary damages at $110,000 Mr. Justice Pearlman provided the following reasons:

 Ms. Parhar was 27 years old at the time of the first accident and 35 at the time of trial.

 The injuries she suffered in the accidents include injuries to the muscles of her neck, shoulder girdle and back with attendant muscle spasm, low back pain, thoracic outlet syndrome, persistent headaches, TMJ pain and dysfunction and soft tissue injuries to her knees and right hip.

 In addition, as a result of the defendants’ negligence, the plaintiff sustained a chronic pain disorder, a major depressive disorder, a generalized anxiety disorder and PTSD.

 Although there has been some improvement in the plaintiff’s condition, Ms. Parhar’s prognosis is guarded in light of the persistence of her symptoms of pain and her psychological conditions.